Ray Rice: Domestic violence criminal charges

 On February 15, 2014, Rice and his fiancée (now wife), Janay Palmer, were arrested and charged with assault after a physical altercation at the then Revel Casino in Atlantic City, New Jersey.
 After a night of heavy drinking, Palmer and Rice got into an argument and Rice then followed Palmer into an elevator after he left the table where they had been seated.
 They then shouted obscenities at each other and Palmer appeared to spit in Rice's face before he struck her.
-On February 19, celebrity news website TMZ posted a video of Rice and Palmer hitting each other in an elevator, with Rice punching her in the face, causing her to fall and hit her head on the elevator handrail, and dragging her out of the elevator.
+On February 19, celebrity news website TMZ posted a video of Rice and Palmer hitting each other in an elevator, with Rice punching her in the face, causing her to fall and hit her head on the elevator handrail and lose consciousness, and then dragging her out of the elevator.
 The Ravens issued a statement following TMZ's release of the video, calling Rice's domestic violence arrest a "serious matter".
 The matter was handled by the Atlantic County Prosecutor's Office.
-On September 8, 2014, a law enforcement official showed the Associated Press a video of the incident with audio of the elevator incident and that was longer than the video released by TMZ Sports.
+On September 8, 2014, a law enforcement official showed the Associated Press a video of the incident with audio of the elevator incident that was longer than the video released by TMZ Sports.

 On March 27, 2014, a grand jury indicted Rice on third-degree aggravated assault, with a possible jail sentence of three to five years and a fine of up to $15,000.
 Six weeks after the incident, Rice married Palmer on March 28, 2014.
 For the incident, Rice was suspended for the first two games of the 2014 NFL season on July 25, 2014.
 The criminal charges were later dropped after Rice agreed to undergo court-supervised counseling.
 In a news conference announcing longer suspension lengths for future domestic violence incidents, NFL Commissioner Roger Goodell said that he "didn't get it right" in deciding Rice's punishment.

 In January 2015, the Baltimore Ravens settled the claim after Rice filed a formal grievance against the NFL for wrongful termination.
 Rice demanded $3.5 million based on the claim that the Ravens imposed a second punishment upon him by terminating his employment weeks after the NFL levied a two-game suspension.
 Although the details of the settlement were not disclosed, it was estimated that he received most of his claim.

-Rice never played in the NFL again.
-The 31 other teams did not disagree with his release from the Ravens due to the fact that he committed assault when he struck his fiancé with his fist and knocked her out.

 Charitable works

 Rice is known for his community service.
 In 2012, he was voted the city of Baltimore's most charitable person.
 Causes that Rice was involved in include the Make-A-Wish Foundation, cyberbullying prevention, and homeless aid.
 In 2016, Rice and a friend gave Christmas presents to children from low-income families.

+Since the end of his career, Rice has also become a motivational speaker, addressing high school students and college athletes by speaking out against domestic violence, using his assault charge as a cautionary tale.